carlosherediapimienta/numerical_simulations_nonlocal/README.md

-# Collaboration with Hidenori Tanaka (Harvard University)
+# Collaboration with Dr. Hidenori Tanaka

 This repository is a collaboration with Dr. Hidenori Tanaka from Harvard University and is associated with the article _"Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations"_.
 The main focus of this project is to study the dynamics of these optimization algorithms as nonlocal models.